Bose QuietComfort Ultra Wireless Noise Cancelling Headphones

 - Touch volume slider can be touchy

 The Bose QuietComfort Ultra Headphones represent the pinnacle of Bose's noise-canceling technology, replacing the popular NC 700.
-With a focus on comfort and a new feature called "Immersive Audio," Bose is aiming to reclaim its throne from Sony in the premium headphone market.
+With a focus on comfort and a new feature called "Immersive Audio," Bose is aiming to reclaim its throne from Sony's WH-1000XM5 in the premium headphone market.

 Iconic Comfort Redefined